 What is IMBRA, and how does it apply to my case?

-In 2006, the International Marriage Broker Regulation Act (IMBRA) became law.
+2006 the International Marriage Broker Regulation Act (IMBRA) became law.
 You must obtain a waiver before filing a K-1 visa petition if you have been convicted of certain violent crimes.

 The International Marriage Broker Regulation Act of 2005 (Subtitle D of Title VIII (Sections 831-834) of United States Public Law 109-162), commonly referred to as “IMBRA,” requires us to follow and maintain specific legal procedures BEFORE we can release any woman’s personal contact information to you.
 There will be NO EXCEPTIONS because the consequences for you and our company could be severe.
-You can find some frequently asked questions about IMBRA requirements just below this request form (please keep in mind that this procedure and fee are NOT required if you travel to the woman’s country – see FAQs below).
+You can find some frequently asked questions about IMBRA requirements below this request form (please remember that this procedure and fee are NOT required if you travel to the woman’s country – see FAQs below).

 After you submit your request, our local office in the ladies’ region will attempt to contact her immediately.
-Please have patience as it may take some time to complete these requests for us to be fully compliant.
+Please have patience, as it may take some time to complete these requests for us to be fully compliant.
 The woman must be able to read your background/disclosure form and then PHYSICALLY SIGN your form and agreement to submit her personal information to you for us to keep on file.
 We CAN NOT GUARANTEE that any woman will consent to give you her contact information.
-Some may not for a variety of reasons.
+Some may not work for a variety of reasons.
 If the woman declines or we cannot obtain her consent, your request fee will be reimbursed to you for whatever reason!
 We will provide you with her contact information once we have received her sign clearance, and you will be free to communicate with her outside of our system as you see fit.